 I am developing this resource to walk you through many repairs, upgrades, and environmental improvements on your home and property.
 I am redesigning this website to make it easier to find information with multiple device support.
 I hope to get this right the first time so we will be moving slowly the next month to make a clean fast loading resource for you.

 As a Michigander, I respect all of the natural resources we have here including the worlds most valuable resource which is the fresh water of the Great Lakes.
 I have practiced sustainable building for fifteen years learning more effective ways of accomplishing projects.
 As new sustainable products are released I research them to see if they are viable and test them on projects around my home (and with clients if they request it).
 I have made my home in Ann Arbor a net zero storm water runoff property and reduce the energy consumption of my home in a cost effective manner.

 I want to help educate homeowners why meeting and often exceeding the residential code is beneficial for you and the environment.
 I deal with the codes on a daily basis in my work and classes I offer.
 The last few years I have reached out to the community offering classes on rain gardens, rainwater harvesting, home improvement projects, and tool cooperatives.
 I have had positive feedback so I decided to make this website to have a more regional impact helping homeowners and the environment.

-At first I will have the Sustainable Saturdays feed updated weekly (new content in December of 2017).
-The first quarter of 2018 I will be working on the project pages and videos.
+At first I will have the Sustainable Saturdays feed updated weekly starting in 2021.
+The first quarter of 2021 I will be working on the project pages and videos.
 Once I have enough project pages I will open up registration for the forum.
 There is a contact form now for you to provide feedback and offer suggestions as I want this to be a community driven website.
 I will have a forum for registered users that will be a subscription service.
 I will also have product and tool reviews to help you make decisions so you do not waste money.
-My plan is to have this fully featured by early 2018 in time for the home improvement season.
+My plan is to have this fully featured by mid 2021 in time for the home improvement season.